 Investments to date

 We tried it and it works.
 We started small in order to test our thesis that by investing strategically and providing mentorship at key points we could speed and energize the process of turning new ideas and innovations into promising ventures and real impact.

-These startups have gone on to raise $75 million in additional investment capital, created over 260 new jobs and generated $14 million in combined revenue in 2017.
+These startups have gone on to raise over $100 million in additional investment capital, created more than 350 new jobs and generated more than $20 million in combined revenue in 2019.

 The UBC seed funds are led by Todd Farrell who manages the Seed Fund.
 Director of Impact Investments, Jana Svedova, manages the Social Impact Fund.
 The funds are governed by a Board of Directors and supported by an investment committee made up of UBC and industry representatives.